BotsSwitch to Cortex

 Equipped with a heavy plasma cannon, they can outrange all mobile land units in the game, with the exception of its CORTEX counterpart - Catapult.
 The cannon shoots powerful plasma shells with high damage and area-of-effect, though with a long reload time (8 seconds).

-Therefore, always make sure they are escorted by close-range support units, like Zeuses or Razorbacks, and some anti-air units.
+Always make sure they are escorted by close-range support units, like Welders or Razorbacks, and some anti-air units.

-Vanguards are able to outrange most defences, with an exception of Annihilators, T2 coastal defence cannons, tactical nuke launchers, long range plasma cannons and Behemoths.
-However, their all-terrain capability and high-trajectory weapon option often lets them target those defences while staying covered by natural land barriers.
+Vanguards are able to outrange most defenses, with an exception of Pulsars, T2 coastal defense cannons, tactical nuke launchers, long range plasma cannons and Cerberuses.
+However, their all-terrain capability and high-trajectory weapon option often lets them target those defenses while staying covered by natural land barriers.

 Razorback is a fast experimental battle mech.
 Equipped with two powerful rapid laser guns, they can inflict some of the highest damage in the entire game.

 Melting through most T1 and T2 units within seconds, they are a great anti-swarm unit, thanks to their rapid rate of fire and high precision.
 One of the best choices for close quarters combat, they are very effective in the early T3 stages, due to relatively low costs and high speed.